- Very accurate calibration and measurement over the entire field of view

 - Flexible, configurable and open to the integration with other devices

-Horus is a very intuitive and user-friendly software allowing for real time measurement of parts: its interface and procedures are designed to closely match traditional CAD software approach thus ensuring a quick and easy check of the measurement results.
+Horus is a very intuitive and user-friendly software allowing for real time measurement of parts: its interface and procedures are designed to closely match a traditional CAD software approach thus ensuring a quick and easy check of the measurement results.

 Parts are automatically recognized and tracked over the entire field of view with no need for reconfiguring the measurement procedure, while tools for automatic geometric primitives and part geometric construction search make metrology information even more easily available.